-Who doesn’t like a waterfall?
-While the snow is melting, it’s the perfect time to see a few new ones.
+While the snow is melting in spring, it’s a perfect time to visit a few waterfalls.

 No Swiss town is far from a forest and most are filled with walking paths.
 I recommend first exploring the forests closest to your home then trying one of these below.

 Most of these are open year round, weather dependent.
 Some also allow biking.

 Any other suggestions for shoulder season hikes?